FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Donate=A page where one can find out how to donate to Lichess.
 Appears on the footer of the menu page.
 Links to http://lichess.org/donate

-Contact= A page detailing the ways in which one can contact Lichess.
+Contact=A page detailing the ways in which one can contact Lichess.
 Appears on the footer of the menu page.
 Links to http://lichess.org/contact

 ToS=A page detailing the Lichess' terms of service.
 Appears on the footer of the menu page.
 Links to http://lichess.org/terms-of-service

-Source Code= Lichess' source code repository.
+Source Code=Lichess' source code repository.
 Appears on the footer of the menu page.
 Links to https://github.com/ornicar/lila

 %s Forum Posts=%s The number of times the user has posted on the forum (https://lichess.org/forum).
 Appears on profile pages.
 Example: http://lichess.org/@/thibault — Thibault has 3038 forum points as of the time of writing.

-Watch games= A button that allows users to watch the chess games of a particular player.
+Watch games=A button that allows users to watch the chess games of a particular player.
 Appears on profile pages.
 Example: Links to http://lichess.org/@/thibault/tv

 Time spent playing: %s=%s The total time the user has spent playing on Lichess.
 Appears on profile pages.
 Example: http://lichess.org/@/thibault/ has spent 15 days, 9 hours and 25 minutes playing at the time of writing.